-In case you have not heard yet, Funan Centre has undergone a 3-year refurbishment and will reopen on the 28th of June (11:30am to the public), with highlights including Dyson’s first standalone store in Singapore, Wild Rice theatre and studio, TFX fitness centre, and Golden Village multiplex.
+Funan has undergone a 3-year refurbishment and has reopened on the 28th of June (11:30am to the public), with highlights including Dyson’s first standalone store in Singapore, Wild Rice theatre and studio, TFX fitness centre, and Golden Village multiplex.

 As for the food, the headliners include famed Japanese ramen Afuri, Open Farm Community’s Noka, Little Caesar, Tsuta Japanese Soba Noodles, and designer store GRAFUNKT’s first bistro.

 More than 60% of the tenants are home-grown brand, and you expect the first Sinpopo Coffee concept, Avobites, COLLIN’S, Drumstick, HAWKERMAN, Liao Fan Hawker Chan, Steak & Sushi, The Dark Gallery, and The Travelling C.O.W.

 One of Japan’s most famous ramen chains Afuri Ramen 阿夫利 is coming to Singapore, set to open at the basement of the revamped Funan Centre.

 Afuri is known for its light fresh chicken broth with a splash of citrusy yuzu, and I would consider it one of the 10 must-try ramen in Tokyo.

 Even while I am typically a fan of the rich, creamy tonkotsu based broth, I found Afuri’s soup light and refreshing, with the yuzu adding the delicate-tangy-bitterness to the fresh chicken broth.

 The two other ramen restaurants at Funan are Kara-men Ajisen and Tsuta.
 Afuri Ramen (Funan)